Brunch & Batter

 Storage

 Baked oatmeal stores very well.
 Pre-cut the oatmeal into squares and keep it in the refrigerator for up to 5 days (that's a whole workweek of ready-made oatmeal that can be taken on the go).
 Store them in a lidded container or wrap them individually.
-When ready to reheat, just toss in the microwave for 30-40 seconds until the desired temperature.
+When ready to reheat, microwave for 30-40 seconds or until warm.

 FAQ